- Students earn a B.S. degree with a double major when all of the course requirements for two separate majors have been met.

 - One of the two majors is designated as "primary".
 An advisor is assigned for each of the two majors.
 Registration access numbers (RAN) are provided to the student each semester by the advisor for the primary major.

 - If the two majors are in different colleges, then the Communications and General Education Elective requirements are set by the college of the primary major.
 It is not necessary to complete the general education requirements from both colleges.

-- To declare a double major, students complete the "Multiple Curricula or Multiple Degrees" request form.
+- To declare a double major, students meet with their adviser to complete the curriculum change form.

 - Double majors in Genetics and Biology are not allowed.

 - Students earn two separate Bachelor's degrees when all of the course requirements for two different majors and the general education requirements of the Colleges of those majors have been met and at least 30 credits more than the total number required for the major with the highest credit requirement have been completed.